tlozoot/experigen/README.md

 * Design your experiment in the "setup" folder

+  - Use design.js to specify the information that the participants will see in each screen.
-  - Use setup.js to specify the experiment name and the database server.
+  - Use settings.js to specify the experiment name and the database server.
 We will maintain http://db.phonologist.org/ for the foreseeable future.
-  - Use design.js to specify the information that the participants will see in each screen.
-  - Change custom.css if you want to change colors, font sizes, alignments, and the such.
+  - Change styles.css if you want to change colors, font sizes, alignments, and the such.

 * Customize the display of the information in the "views" folder